jessicapb/CeliFind/README.md

 </div>

 <h2>📖 Description of the project</h2>
-<p>CeliFin is a page for celiacs where we highlight restaurants, products and recipes.
+<p>CeliFind is a page for celiacs where we highlight restaurants, products and recipes.
 It also has an information section and who we are.</p>

 <h2>📁 Project access</h2>
 <p></p>